35 DIY Bunk Bed Ideas

 With that said, building your own bunk bed doesn’t have to be difficult.
 Using just an Allen Wrench or a hex key, you can assemble a bunk bed built with Kee Klamp fittings in just a few hours or less.
 So really, the hardest part is deciding exactly what type of design you want to build.

-To help you make that decision and inspire your next project, we’ve compiled a list of over 30 different bunk bed ideas that you can build yourself.
+To help you make that decision and inspire your next project, we’ve compiled a list of over 30 DIY bunk bed ideas.
 Take a look:

 This bunk bed, built by Justin from Brooklyn, NY, features a loft-style design.
 The bed on the ground is not permanently fixed to the bed frame.
 So it can be pulled out and removed should Justin or his children ever want to convert the bottom section into a desk or storage area.